Ozath/ot-harjoitustyo/documents/brainstorming.md

 - Instead of reading a prebuilt sudoku puzzle from a file, generate a random sudoku puzzle on game start (e.g. (N)ew option).
   + Add some difficulty metric to the grid.
 This can be based on the amount of initial numbers given.
+  + If Internet connection available download a puzzle from [https://sugoku.herokuapp.com/](https://sugoku.herokuapp.com/).

 - Prevent player from making a move that breaks the constraints of the puzzle.

+### GUI implementation using pygame library

+A general idea for the layout of the UI is as seen at [https://sugoku.herokuapp.com/](https://sugoku.herokuapp.com/).
+A few notable features to consider that are not implemented in this sudoku game are:

+- Prevent player from making moves that are not valid.

+- Possibly enable moves only by mouse (add buttons for numbers and undo).

 ### Sudoku (src/sudoku)